-Compco Industries Inc., 159 W. Walnut St., Painesville, OH 44077, offers a home-use computer table that organizes microcomputer disk drives, monitor, printer, keyboard and manuals into one area.
+Compco Industries Inc., 159 W. Walnut St., Painesville, OH 44077, offers a that organizes microcomputer disk drives, monitor, printer, keyboard and manuals into one area.
 Features include a built-in printer slot and built-in cord and ribbon slot for tangle-free wires.
 The Compu-Table is made of steel with woodgrain tops.
 Price is \$53.95.
 Reader Service number 468.